adrianphilo/fdax-turnpoints/README.md

 #### [results: contains the results of the backtesting test series](results)

-Results overview of the limit strategie with the 63 days modwl
+Results overview of the limit strategie with the 67 days model.

 | Model | Total Trades | Successful Trades (Hits) | Precision of Performance | Total Profit/Loss (Points) |
 | ----- | ----- | ----- | ----- | ----- |